ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/django/install_dependencies.md

 sudo apt install nginx
 ```

-To install PostgreSQL using a package manager on Ubuntu, you can follow the [postgresql.org install instructions](https://www.postgresql.org/download/linux/ubuntu/).
+To install PostgreSQL using a package manager on Ubuntu, follow the [postgresql.org install instructions](https://www.postgresql.org/download/linux/ubuntu/).

 You can also use a different web server and database.
 If you do, you will have to change the appropriate configuration files in the later sections.